-- If someone no longer needs access, Admins and Site Owners can remove contributors.
+- If someone no longer needs access, Owners and Administrators can remove contributors.
 Contributors can also remove themselves.

 Roles and permissions

-- There are eight types of permission levels that you can give to contributors.
+- There are different types of permission levels that you can give to contributors, depending on your subscriptions.

 - You can give a contributor multiple permissions for tailored access.

-- Admins and Site Owners can change contributor permissions.
+- Owners and Administrators can change contributor permissions.

 - To publish content by a guest or a general name without adding another contributor, add a basic author instead.